4d/docs/website/translated_docs/fr/API/EntitySelectionClass.md

 #### Description

-The `.slice()` function <!-- REF #EntitySelectionClass.slice().Summary -->returns a portion of an entity selection into a new entity selection<!-- END REF -->, selected from the *startFrom* index to the *end* index (*end* is not included) or to the last entity of the entity selection.
+La fonction `.slice()` <!-- REF #EntitySelectionClass.slice().Summary -->retourne une partie d'une sélection d'entité dans une nouvelle sélection d'entité<!-- END REF -->, sélectionnée de l'index *startFrom* à l'index de *fin* (*fin* non incluse) ou à la dernière entité de la sélection d'entité.
 This method returns a shallow copy of the entity selection (it uses the same entity references).
 > This function does not modify the original entity selection.

 The returned entity selection contains the entities specified by *startFrom* and all subsequent entities up to, but not including, the entity specified by *end*.
 If only the *startFrom* parameter is specified, the returned entity selection contains all entities from *startFrom* to the last entity of the original entity selection.